isaaczinda/hls/Reasoning.md

 Implicit casting is performed as little as possible so that values are compatible and can be arguments to the `+` function.
 In this case, we will convert UInt1 to an Int2.

+Below we list all of the rules for implicit casting.
+No implicit casting results in a loss of precision.
+The minimum number of these rules will be applied to move both arguments to the same type without loss of precision.

+ * UInt -> Int
+ * UInt -> Fixed
+ * Int -> Fixed

 # Fixed Point Division

 Because there is (inevitably!) some truncation in division, we are choosing the lesser of many evils.
 We chose to follow the procedure developed by [Algorithmic C Datatypes](https://github.com/hlslibs/ac_types/blob/master/pdfdocs/ac_datatypes_ref.pdf) library.
 This procedure ensures that: